Sella Ronda (also spelled Sellaronda) is a 44-km ski carousel that circuits the Sella Massif in the heart of the Dolomites in the Italian Alps.

 Furthermore, depending on where you stay, you may be able to ski directly down to your hotel.

-Here are the best ski-to-door hotels in Selva: Laurin Hotel (4-star hotel), Freina Mountain Lifestyle Hotel (4-star hotel), Giardin Boutique Hotel B&B (bed and breakfast), Mountain Design Hotel Eden Selva (4-star hotel), Stella Hotel (4-star hotel), Savoy Dolomites Luxury Spa Hotel (4-star hotel), Garni Hotel Bel Vert (3-star hotel), Hotel Continental Dolomites (4-star hotel), and Hotel Scoiattolo (3-star hotel).
+Here are the best ski-to-door hotels in Selva: Laurin Hotel (4-star hotel), Freina Mountain Lifestyle Hotel (4-star hotel), Giardin Boutique Hotel B&B (bed and breakfast), Mountain Design Hotel Eden Selva (4-star hotel), Stella Hotel (4-star hotel next to the Costabella lift – starting point of the orange route), Savoy Dolomites Luxury Spa Hotel (4-star hotel), Garni Hotel Bel Vert (3-star hotel), Hotel Continental Dolomites (4-star hotel), and Hotel Scoiattolo (3-star hotel).

 4-star Boutique Hotel Nives and 5-star Hotel Granbaita Dolomites offer complimentary shuttles to the Dantercepies and Ciampinoi lifts.